TRIUMF: Canada's National Laboratory for Particle Physics

 The Guided Tour

-The guided tour for the general public takes place at 1 pm on Monday to Friday in the summer and 1 pm on Wednesday and Friday in the winter.
+The guided tour for the general public currently takes place at 1 pm on Wednesdays.
+The tour is free but registration is required.
 Based on my experience on my school's field trip, there are three main areas shown to visitors.
 After an explanation of the cyclotron model in the reception area, the first sight is a large hall filled with many types of equipment and multiple experiments in progress.
 It's fascinating to see, but to an inexperienced eye it looks a bit disorganized.
-The system obviously works, though, since TRIUMF does valuable work.
+The system is obviously effective, though, since TRIUMF does valuable work.

 After seeing sights at multiple levels in the hall, the tour goes to the office area.
 Here the data centre with its many computers and multiple screens of information can be seen.
 The office area also includes interesting photos related to the facility.